luni64/TeensyTimerTool/README.md

 ### <a name='HowtoEncapsulateaTimeranditsCallbackinaClass'></a>How to Encapsulate a Timer and its Callback in a Class

-Looking at the previous example the timers are clearly an implementation detail of the Blinker class and don't need to be known outside the class.
+The Blinker class from the previous example can be improved further.
+Since the timers are only needed to call the blink functions it would be much more elegant to directly encapsulate them in the class.
+Then, the timers could be seen as an implementation detail of the Blinker class and don't need to be known outside the class at all.
+The same applies for the blinker function which can be hidden (protected / private) as well.

 So, lets try to get rid of the globally defined timers and their initialization in setup().

-First let's add the blinking period to the constructor and a timer to the protected region of the class.
-The really interesting part happens in begin().
-Here we define a lambda which captures the *this* pointer and uses it to call our own blink() member function.
+First move the blink function to the protected part of the class and add the timer as a member variable.
+The interesting part happens in beginPeriodic().
+ As callback to the timer we define a lambda expression which captures the *this* pointer and uses it to call our own blink() member function.

+Here the complete code:

-In file *blinker.h*
+File *blinker.h*
 ```c++
 #pragma once